Winter Winds

 Q: Will this interfere with my school's music program(s)?

-Q: What will the in-person audition process be like?
+Q: What is the audition process like?

 Q: Will there be virtual auditions?

-A: Yes, RCR will be offering virtual auditions, though we strongly recommend auditioning in person if possible as it provides a much more accurate assessment - both for the staff evaluating the student, and for the student deciding if the group is a good fit for them.
+A: Yes, RCR will be offering virtual auditions, though we strongly recommend auditioning in person if possible, as it provides a much more accurate assessment - both for the staff evaluating the student and for the student deciding if the group is a good fit for them.

 Q: Do I need to submit a virtual audition if I am attending one of the Experience Days?

 A: No. We will give membership feedback during the Experience Days.
-Virtual auditions are for those who wish to join the ensemble, but cannot attend either of the Experience Days.
+Virtual auditions are for those who wish to join the ensemble but cannot attend either of the Experience Days.

 Q: Will transportation be provided to shows throughout the season?

 A: Members will be required to provide their own transportation to rehearsals and performances.
 We will set up an internal communications channel to help contracted members coordinate carpools if they would like.
-Most 2025 shows will be within the greater Twin Cities area; a full list of shows will be provided closer to December.
+Most 2026 shows will be within the greater Twin Cities area; a full list of shows will be provided closer to December.
 Transportation WILL be provided for the WGI trip at the end of the season.